`

 This is from authentic narrations.
 How do we reconcile this command to pray with the command to pray during the Isra (ascent to heaven)?
 The answer is that Prophet (peace be on him) received the obligation to pray from the beginning of the revelation but the obligation to pray at the five set times we have now, was not commanded until he ascended to heaven.

 In the first year salah was obligatory and during the night, then it became optional until the Isra.
 From the Isra till now we have been praying in the manner the Prophet (peace be on him) revealed.
-On the authority of Abu Hurairah, who said: the Messenger of Allah (peace be upon him) said: Allah the Almighty has said:
+Abu Hurayrah (may Allah be pleased with him) narrated that the Messenger of Allah (peace be upon him) said that Allah Almighty has said:

 Nothing endears My servant to Me than doing of what I have made obligatory upon him to do.
 And My servant continues to draw near to Me with supererogatory works (nawafil) so that I shall love him.